 Paws of Fury: The Legend of Hank Synopsis

-Earnest but simpleminded Hank heads to the land of cats to become a samurai, and promptly gets swept up by all sorts of flagitious feline machinations!
-Would the easygoing pooch manage to overcome racial prejudice, political conspiracies, and rampaging ninja cats to become a true swordsman?
-Would Hank’s journey to true warriorhood provide redemption for his mentor too?
-The sour-faced ex-samurai Jimbo.
+Earnest but simpleminded Hank heads to the land of cats to become a samurai, and promptly gets involved with all sorts of flagitious feline machinations!
+Would the easygoing pooch be able to overcome racial prejudice, political conspiracies, and rampaging ninja cats to become a true swordsman?
+Would Hank’s journey to true warriorhood provide redemption for his mentor, the sour-faced ex-samurai Jimbo?

 I made a boo-boo with this animated comedy.
 A first-ever too.

 Too caught up with too many things, I didn’t pay much attention when I bought the ticket yesterday.
-In fact, I only decided to watch because I’ve been seeing all these positive reviews for Paws of Fury, or rather the headers of, on my WordPress feed since last week.
+In fact, I only decided to watch because I’ve been seeing all these positive reviews for Paws of Fury, on my WordPress feed since last week.
 Or rather, the headers for positive reviews.

 I got mixed up, you see.
 I thought I would be watching the dog comedy DC League of Super-Pets.
 I didn’t know I bought a ticket for a CAT movie.